JuM1697/coinbase_plugin/README.md

 ## Functionality
 This script works using the official Coinbase API (key and secret).
 The plugin has been written in Python which gives it the additional feature to use the official Coinbase Python Library.
+The plugin also returns the current price for the defined amount as performance data.

 ## Requirements
 * argparse